Quote Price Calculation

 LH Business Unit in Singapore: 1.1

-The multiplier ensures that the same area may have different final prices depending on the BU to align with the marketing strategies.
+The multiplier allows one area to have different final prices depending on the BU to align with the marketing strategies.
 Read more on how to add a price factor.

 Tariff